KevinA-cpu/FlaskMarketplace/README.md

 ## Description

 This is a web application built with Flask for an online marketplace.
 It allows users to browse, buy, and sell items.
+User need to create an account and login before accessing the market.

 ## Installation